Peeeeteer/r3f-mini-course/database/chrome-extension/11/hint3.md

 ###### Hint 3: No hints.

 Sorry,
-There wont be any hints, you must take this journey on your own.
+There wont be any hints, you must take this journey on your own

 **Dont forget 💡**
 With enough persistance anything is possible.